TEJ-Fellowship/tej-bootcamp/README.md

   - create file `types.ts` in `src` folder
   - add the required interfaces
   - create a union type
+  - refactor the types
+    - create a base
+    - `extend` the base
   2. Use types in `App.tsx`
   - create `App.tsx`
     - import types
-    - return something
+    - return null for now
+    - export App
   - play around with `kind`
     - TypeScript implicitly narrows the type based on the `kind`
-  - use it in `index.tsx`
-  - refactor the types
-    - create a base
-    - `extend` the base
   3. Discriminated union - type narrowing of union type based on literal attribute
   - write jsx to show CourseParts
   - show name and exerciseCount
   - use ternary for type narrowing
   4. Exhaustive type checking to make sure all union types have been used
 - [React app with state]()
-  1. Create a new App-note.tsx with the note code
+  1. Create a new App-note.tsx
   - the first `useState` infers the type `string`
   - the second `useState` is not able to infer the type
     - lets explicitly put the type